-Dalèle is a quirky, fearless girl who already gives Jamila and her past a lot of healing.
+Dalèle is a loving, fearless girl who already gives Jamila and her past a lot of healing.

-She is still a nursing baby, but we hope that she will produce beautiful foals just like her mother and if her first foal becomes a boy, we already know who this foal is for!
+We already experienced a lot with Dalèle, such as dropped fetlock which is finally cured, she even finished her riding training!
+We hope that she will produce beautiful foals just like her mother and if her first foal becomes a boy, we already know who this foal is for!

 Because Dalèle is from Joyce, she has her own page on the DesertJoy website.

 ♥ Shy Mabruk